Paska (Ukrainian Easter Bread)

 If you’re unfamiliar with working with yeast, don’t be intimidated by this recipe.
 It may seem like there are a lot of steps, but they’re ultimately pretty simple!

-Paska Ingredients
+Paska ingredients

 A rich, beautiful bread like this may seem fancy, but the ingredients are incredibly simple:

-• ¼ cup warm water
+• Warm water

 The milk, butter, and eggs in this recipe make this an enriched bread dough.
 This just means that it has a higher amount of fat, sugar, and dairy than a standard bread dough.